 Accountability for unethical leadership

-By becoming a ‘profession’ leaders would have to agree on a code of ethics that also carry accountability – and it is the lack of accountability that nurtures unethical leadership.
+By becoming ‘professional’ leaders would have to agree on a code of ethics that also carries accountability.
+It is the lack of accountability that nurtures unethical leadership.
 This should start with the leaders of this country; politicians.
 Whether it is the expenses scandal: Publicly dismissing a person in a senior role in the public sector, or wasting millions of pounds on a failed initiative; politicians appear to have no accountability.
 This poor model contrasts sharply with a positive model of leadership.
 A poor model results in poor modelling by leaders throughout the organisation.
 This then leads to a lack of accountability.

 Look in the mirror

 And yet, as a senior leader, you do have accountability.
 You have accountability to the staff who are following your lead; who see you as their role model.

 Why should employees follow you?
 If you are concerned about the culture in your organisation and/or the attitude of your staff, I’ll give you a free tip – look in the mirror.
 The chances are that you will be looking at a significant factor in your organisation’s culture and you will, most definitely, be looking at the person who influences their attitude.
 Another free tip – ‘train your staff well enough that they could leave and then treat them well enough that they want to stay’ starts with ethical leadership!

 I am an accredited Business and Leadership Coach and work with organisations from all 3 sectors both nationally and internationally.

 With over 20 years experience in senior and executive leadership roles I have had the privilege of learning from some dreadful leaders – and the occasional really good one too!